IBMStreams/streamsx.topology/python/sphinx/source/restrictions.rst

 Restrictions and known bugs
 ###########################

+* For Python development outside of a CP4D, for example with a Jupyter notebook outside of CP4D, you must use an Anaconda or Miniconda Python installation.
 * No support for nested parallel regions at sources, i.e. nested :py:func:`streamsx.topology.topology.Stream.set_parallel`, for example::

     topo = Topology()